 Linda might also recommend healthy lifestyle changes to relieve anxiety and improve brain function, such as exercise, stress management, and a nutrient-dense diet.

 Linda focuses on all types of test anxiety, including high school, middle school, and college.
-From minor quizzes and tests to large entrance exams, such as SATs, LSATs, and MCATs, visit San Diego Neurofeedback and click or call for quality support.
+From minor quizzes and tests to large entrance exams, such as SATs, LSATs, and MCATs, visit San Diego Neurofeedback for quality support.